 Mar current research focuses on the study of chronic diseases including cardiovascular and musculoskeletal diseases, HIV, dementia and cancer.
 Her main research interest is generating good quality evidence to improve health care, reduce health inequalities and inform public health policy and clinical practice.
 She is interested in conducting real-world research and trials through the exploitation of linked electronic health records and the development of innovative epidemiological designs to evaluate patient care and complex health care interventions.
 She contributes to methodology development for transnational research, including development and validation of disease phenotypes using existing and emerging data linkages.
-Mar also supports research conducted in resource-limited coutnries aiming at evaluating and improving clinical care.
+Mar also supports research conducted in resource-limited countries aiming at evaluating and improving health care.

 Mar teaches epidemiology and medical statistics for undergraduates and MSc students, has co-organised and taught in the short course of Phenotyping Linked Primary and Secondary Care Electronic Health Records Data at the Farr Institute of Health Informatics and supervises research students.